Stories from the Field

 8826 occupied the passenger seat of my vehicle.
 I had driven to Monga to explore its river.
 I stopped near the Mongarlowe by a patch of grass prepared, it would seem, by a enthuastic lawn mowing club.
 I could travel no further along River Road without negotiating a puddle that swallowed the long stick I plunged into it.
 I pitched a backpackers' tent on the turf.
 Daylight faded quickly and it began to rain.
 I was forced into my fabric shelter without making fire or tea.
 It was a torrential downpour.
 I imagined a mutiny of puddles forming along the road behind me.
 Branches heavy with moisture were undoubtedly straining above.
 I emerged from the sagging tent, fumbling into the wet.
 I bottomed over slippery trunks and stumbled through sodden vegetation to reach the riverbank.
 I expected a swift and determined flow.
 Surprisingly, the Mongarlowe was placid.
 I could not detect a current.
 I focused my torchlight to better penetrate the rain and the bubbling surface of water.
 I peered into the river through hundreds of flying droplets, intersecting circles and leaping beads of water.
 It was as if the Mongarlowe had a bed of white sand; and then, in a moment, it was swept away.
 The visual effect was disorientating.
 I summoned every muscle to prevent myself falling in.
 As I staggered backwards the bank began to subside under foot.
 Water surged into my retreating boots.
 There was a second staggering realisation.
 The water was hot.
 I had no idea how to frame this experience.

-Andrew Wong, The Wilderness Society (Second from right), and members of the Monga Field Study
+Andrew Wong, our Wilderness Society guide (second from right), and members of the Monga Field Study

 Monga: A Congregation.
 1990s My next forays into Monga were with company.
 I went there with members of The Wilderness Society.
 Their passion was infectious.
 They were lucid in their identification of the conservation highlights of Monga.
 I enjoyed their political savoir-fair.
 I went there with colleagues from the Australian National University, with artists from the School of Art - their inspiration was palpable; with ecologists from the School of Resources and Environmental Studies, their capacity for enunciating the relationships between life and place was insightful and enthralling.
 I went there with philosophers who extracted wisdom from waratahs, with historians who took reflective notes and with friends who took wine and bread.
 I went there with a group in protest to strengthen conviction in my beliefs.
 I went there with my children to extend their scope for wonder here on Earth.
 I folded up my map.
 I was no longer a stranger.
 I had been converted.
 I had found my church.